adrozman/adrozman/_pages/home.md

 permalink: /
 ---

-I specialize in aerodynamics and aeroacoustics modeling.
-My current research focus is obtaining comprehensive noise predictions of multirotor vehicles arising from their complex aerodynamic interactions.
+I am an aerodynamics and aeroacoustics specialist focusing on the noise created by the complex fluid interactions of multirotor vehicles.

+I leverage multi-fidelity computational approaches with applications varying from the rapid generation of large datasets using analytical methods to high-fidelity CFD investigations of propeller physics.

-My expertise includes high-performance computing and turbulence modeling such as hybrid RANS/LES and transitional Reynolds number flows.
+My expertise includes hybrid RANS/LES turbulence modeling and transitional Reynolds number flows, supported by experience in code optimization and parallelization for high-performance computing environments.

-Some other contributions include implementing workflow automation that have enabled the training of two physics-informed machine learning surrogate models for performance of arbitrary propeller geometries and a control algorithm for a quadrotor vehicle.
+My other contributions include developing automated workflows applying design of experiments to train physics-informed machine learning surrogate models to predict the performance of arbitrary propeller geometries and optimize quadrotor control algorithms.

-I have am experienced with parallelization and code optimization.
-Currently, I am developing an analytical model for Turbulence Ingestion Noise which is a dominant noise source for multirotor vehicles.
+Currently, I am developing an analytical model for Turbulence Ingestion Noise which is a dominant noise source for next generation multirotor systems such as Advanced Air Mobility.